Russia raises doubts about grain deal renewal as deadline looms | Headlines

 Russia raises doubts about grain deal renewal as deadline looms

-Russia said on Thursday that a landmark deal to ensure the safe export of grain from Ukraine's Black Sea ports was only being "half-implemented", raising doubts about whether it would allow an extension of the deal that is due to expire next week.
+Russia said on Thursday that a landmark deal to ensure the safe export of grain from Ukraine's Black Sea ports was only being "half-implemented", raising doubts about whether it would allow an extension of the agreement due to expire next week.

 The deal was extended for 120 days in November and will renew on March 18 if no party objects.
 However Moscow has already signalled it will only agree to an extension if restrictions affecting its own exports are lifted.
 Russia's agricultural exports have not been explicitly targeted by the West, but Moscow says sanctions on its payments, logistics and insurance industries are a barrier to it being able to export its own grains and fertilisers.